 How to Make an Impact

 Now that you’ve educated your kids on Earth Day, it’s time to make an impact.
 The Earth Day Network outlines a few things your family can implement to help protect the environment.
-We’ve picked a few you can do from the comfort of your home (or backyard):
+We’ve picked a few you can do from the comfort of your home (or backyard).
+Remember, every little bit helps!

-- Plant (or donate) a tree or garden
+- Plant a tree or garden in your yard

-- Use eco-friendly cleaning supplies (eliminate harsh chemicals)
+- Use eco-friendly cleaning supplies to eliminate harsh chemicals

 - Maintain your car (make sure your tires are inflated properly and air filter is changed every 15,000 miles)